jpgoldberg/theme-academic-cv/content/post/toy-example/index.md

 modified_ctext = utils.xor(ciphertext, dusk_dawn_diff)
 ```

-When the intended recipient decrypts the modified ciphertext they get the wrong messagew.
+When the intended recipient decrypts the modified ciphertext they get the wrong message.

 ```python